agnishant14/SustainabilityPackaging/README.md

 -Logs include stack traces and tool-call histories

-## 🤝 Contributing
--Fork & branch

--Add tests for new agents or states

--Submit PR with clear changelog

-## 📄 License
--MIT © Blue Yonder Packaging Challenge

-## 🙏 Acknowledgments
--LangGraph team for orchestration framework

-Google Cloud for Gemini APIs

-All open-source tool developers and community contributors

 This expanded README surfaces your system’s novel features—**parallel agent tool-calling**, **LangGraph state orchestration**, **LLM-driven JSON prompting**, and robust **error-handling with explanatory analysis**—all in a slide- and API-friendly format.
 Let me know if you’d like any section refined!